-Jan Masaryk Centre of International Studies is the oldest academic institution in the Czech Republic teaching and conducting research on international politics and diplomacy.
+Jan Masaryk Centre for International Studies (JMCIS or SMSJM) is the oldest academic institution in the Czech Republic teaching and conducting research on international politics and diplomacy.
 Founded in 1991, the Centre trains internationally-oriented professionals for public administration, especially focusing on the political and economic relations of the Czech Republic, international organizations, and foreign politics oriented media.
 The Centre alumni are not only fluent in several foreign languages, but also possess deep knowledge and extensive skillset in international politics, international economics and business.

 In its activities, the Centre follows high international standards.
 Alumni of the Centre are highly successful in follow-up courses at foreign universities including the most prestigious ones, e.g. the London School of Economics or the Graduate Institute of International and Development Studies in Geneva.